FarronF/limerick-council-meetings/meetings/2019/01/08-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 18th December 2018.md

 Circulated, report of the Chief Executive, dated 30th November, 2018 setting out the

-proposed amendment to the Adare Local Area Plan 2015 – 2021 which relates to the--- 4
+proposed amendment to the Adare Local Area Plan 2015 – 2021 which relates to the
+---
+4

 rephasing of lands and decide by resolution, whether to make amendment, with or